 Most people don't have symptoms.
 You may have had diverticulosis for years by the time symptoms occur (if they do).
 Over time, some people get an infection in the pouches (diverticulitis).
 The pouches sometimes bleed.

 How is it diagnosed?

-In many cases, diverticulosis is discovered only when tests, such as a barium enema X-ray or a colonoscopy, are done to find the cause of a different medical problem or during a screening exam.
+In many cases, diverticulosis is discovered only when tests, such as a barium enema X-ray or a colonoscopy, are done to find the cause of a different medical problem or during a screening examination.

 How is diverticulosis treated?

 The best way to treat diverticulosis is to avoid constipation.
 Here are some ideas:

 Include fruits, vegetables, beans, and whole grains in your diet each day.
 These foods are high in fibre.

 Drink plenty of fluids.